-This may seem a little wonky or backwards, but we'd like to first talk about shelf life of a soap in this post, and then we'll discuss things like, how to unmold soap, how long to wait to unmold soap, cutting your soap, storing it and the curing process.
+This may seem like a slightly backwards approach, but we’d like to first talk about shelf life of soap.
+Then, we’ll discuss things like, how to unmold soap, how long to wait to unmold, cutting soap, how to store cold process soap, and the overall curing process.

 Probably as big of a question for sellers of soap, as it is for buyers.
 The expiration date or shelf life of cold process homemade soap is a top question for many soap makers!